Does Lucid Dreaming Help With Mental Health?

 Updated:

-Lucid Dreaming and Mental Health
+Does Lucid Dreaming Help With Mental Health?

 Lucid dreaming can have a positive impact on your mental health.
 It is important, however, to maintain a healthy balance with reality and not use dreams as a way to escape.